Overbrd/my-drupal-11.2.4-site/README.md

 II.
 Enable Receive updates for other Microsoft products.

 III.
-Occasionally run the following command to ensure WSL2 is up to date:
+Occasionally run the following command to ensure WSL2 is up to date (in Ubuntu Terminal):

 ```wsl.exe --update```